RRethy/krepe/README.md

 # krepe

-Kubernetes configuration management without the leaky abstractions.
+Kubernetes configuration management for engineers who just want to write raw YAML without any tools getting in their way.

 ## TODO

-1. Move stuff from Pkg struct into Krepe struct
-1. tests for krepe/pkg/git/git.go
-3. uniform error handling
+1. uniform error handling
-4. better README
+1. better README
-5. better zero states for structs so there's less New* pkgImport.Name should not get out of sync, maybe pkg should be in pkgImport
+1. better zero states for structs so there's less New*
+1. better test names
+1. docs
+1. package import should have different fields